flybywiresim/docs/docs/beginner-guide/landing.md

 ![Reverse Thrust](../assets/beginner-guide/landing/Thrustlevers_Revers.png "Reverse Thrust")

 We let the front gear settle gently on the runway (don't slam it down) and hold the center line of the runway while we are reducing speed.
-The speed reduction should be monitored on the `PFD` speedband and the speed trend arrow.
+The speed reduction should be monitored on the `PFD` speed band and the speed trend arrow.

 The `Autobrakes` should now have activated and started to further decelerate the aircraft.
 This can be checked by the `Autobrake` annunciators.